Get News & Updates Directly To Your Inbox

-When it comes to figuring out how health care works and doesn’t work, nothing does the trick better than living through an emergency, accident or another serious health issue.
+When it comes to figuring out how health care works and doesn’t work, nothing does the trick better than living through an emergency, accident or serious health issue.

-Overall, his care has been excellent.
+Overall, his care was excellent.
 The emergency trauma staff and intensive care doctors were amazing.
-Not only did they keep him alive and take care of his injuries, but they were kind to our family and friends.
-They kept us posted on his progress and explained everything he was going through.
+Not only did they keep him alive and take care of his injuries, but they kept us posted on his progress and explained everything he was going through.
 The medical staff at the rehab hospital told us what to expect and eased our minds when his progress concerned us.

-Keep your insurance company in the loop.The day after the accident, I called the main Customer Service number listed on my Blue Cross member ID card.
-Right away, it put my mind at rest knowing that everything was being financially taken care of.
+5. Keep your insurance company in the loop.The day after the accident, I called the main Customer Service number listed on my Blue Cross Blue Shield member ID card.
+Right away it put my mind at ease knowing my insurance company was managing the bills, so we could focus on my son’s care.
 When I had a question about a claim, they had answers.
-When we had problems with the PCP, they stepped in and dealt with it.
-They also assigned a nurse to be our son’s case manager, so she stayed in regular contact with me to monitor what was being done and to make sure Blue Cross Blue Shield had what it needed to help.
-She even had a Blue Cross Blue Shield medical director look at his CAT scan to give us his opinion when we had concerns about the findings.
+When we had concerns about the PCP, they stepped in.
+They also assigned us a case manager, who stayed in regular contact with us to help with referrals, paperwork and making important choices.
+She even had a Blue Cross Blue Shield doctor look at his CAT scan to give us a second opinion when we had concerns about the findings.

 A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association© Copyright 2020 Health Care Service Corporation.
 All Rights Reserved.